Nissan Skyline GT-R: 1996 LM Limited

-1995 Nismo 400R
+1996 Nismo 400R

-A special edition of the R33 was introduced on 1 February 1995, named as Nismo 400R, with 400 and R standing for horsepower of the engine and for racing respectively.
+A special edition of the R33 was introduced in 1995, named as Nismo 400R, with 400 and R standing for horsepower of the engine and for racing respectively.
 Overall development and planning was by Nismo (Nissan Motorsports International).
 But, its bored and stroked RB26DETT engine, the RBX-GT2, was engineered and produced by REINIK (later renamed REIMAX – "REINIK to the MAX").
 The engine featured 77.7 mm stroke crankshaft (73.7 mm stock), forged 87 mm pistons (86 mm cast stock), upgraded rods, polished ports, high lift camshafts, upgraded oil system, larger exhaust manifolds and higher output turbochargers.
 NISMO produced an upgraded exhaust, a twin-plate clutch, and intercooler system.
 Nismo brake pads were fitted to the car.
 400R exclusive aerodynamic updates were also added, such as wider bumpers, side skirts, a new rear bumper, a new front bumper with bigger air scoops, and a redesigned bonnet and rear spoiler made of carbon fibre.
 The 400R was also fitted with 18x10 Nismo LM-GT1s.
 The engine developed 298 kW and 347 lbft, which allowed a top speed of over 300 km/h, and enabled it to accelerate from 0-60 mph in 4.0 seconds.
 NISMO had originally planned to produce 100 units of the 400R, however, only 44 units were made before production of the R33 ended in 1998.